fariddomat/laravel-filament/tasks.md

 - **Seeding/Migrations**: Create migration for all new tables/pivots, seed initial statuses (e.g., 'In Progress', 'Completed'); update existing task migration if adding project_id retroactively.

 - **Potential Conflicts**: Review `tasks` table (add nullable `project_id`); ensure no clashes with existing `customer_pipeline_stages` or `quotes` for project billing.

+Create milestones table migration
+Create timesheets table migration
+Create invoices table migration
+Use existing documents table for files (already polymorphic) Create tickets table migration (or reuse tasks if tickets are tasks) Create notes table migration (polymorphic for noteable) Create discussions table migration
+Create activity_logs table migration (polymorphic for loggable) Create contracts table migration
+Create sales table migration
+Create customer_feedback table migration
+Create Milestone model with belongsTo(Project::class) Create Timesheet model with belongsTo(Project::class) Create Invoice model with belongsTo(Project::class) Create Ticket model with belongsTo(Project::class) (or update Task model if reusing) Create Note model with morphTo for noteable
+Create Discussion model with belongsTo(Project::class) Create ActivityLog model with morphTo for loggable Create Contract model with belongsTo(Project::class) Create Sale model with belongsTo(Project::class) Create CustomerFeedback model with belongsTo(Project::class) Update Project model to add hasMany for milestones, timesheets, invoices, tickets (or reuse tasks), discussions, contracts, sales, feedback, and morphMany for notes, activities
+Update Customer model to add hasMany for invoices, contracts, sales, feedback if they relate to customers too Create Filament resources for new models (e.g., MilestoneResource, TimesheetResource, etc.)
+Add relation managers to ProjectResource for managing milestones, timesheets, invoices, tickets, notes, discussions, activities, contracts, sales, feedback
+Configure bezhansalleh/filament-shield permissions for new resources Create factories/seeders for new models for testing Update ProjectForm schema to include fields for new relationships (if needed) Ensure polymorphic relationships (notes, activities) are properly constrained Validate Laravel 12 compatibility for new migrations and models Run migrations and test relationships in Filament UI Optionally, add tabs to ListProjects for filtering by new relations (e.g., invoices by status)